willboyindo666/vuepress-boilerplate-1/README.md

 # VuePress-Start

 *Starter template for a [VuePress](https://vuepress.vuejs.org) site*

+## Quickstart

-If you want a copy of this base template in your Github Account and a life free version on a Netlify server, than use the One-click Deploy
+Use the One-click deploy button and get a copy of this base template in your GitHub account and a live-server version on Netlify for free.
+Every change in the GitHub README.md file will automatically make change on the server.

 ## One-click Deploy